hudsonsmith/math-killer-linux-and-unix/README.md

  Installation
  ---
  Method One:
- Download the zip file from the top of the page nad then unpack it in your home directory.
+ Download the zip file from the top of the page and then unpack it in your home directory.

  Method Two:
  Run these commands in the terminal.